nicolehao34/Functional-Analysis-of-NTKs-Sobolev-Spaces/README.md

 It's input: a function → output: a function

-Operator learning means using a neural network to learn that machine (the operator) from examples, so you can use it to make predictions in the future.
+Operator learning means using a neural network to learn a machine (the operator) from examples, so you can use it to make predictions in the future.

 ---